danielbotn/FoosballApi/README.md

 ## delete_single_league_goal
-When a single league goal is deleted we want to update the score in the single_league_matches table
+When a single league goal is deleted we want to update the score in the single_league_matches table OBS!!
+This trigger was removed.
+Was making a mess.
+See if it is possible to have this trigger used with AFTER DELETE instead of BEFORE DELETE

 ```sql
 CREATE OR REPLACE FUNCTION delete_single_league_goal()